`

 WORKING WITH OLDER CLIENTS

-However, taking a lot of vitamins, herbs and other health food products I have found to be harmful for most people.
-The reason is they are yin in Chinese medical terminology, they often antagonize or oppose one another, and they can upset the digestive system, which is already weak in older people.
+Taking a lot or random vitamins, herbs and other health food products will be harmful.
+The reasons are they are yin in Chinese medical terminology, they often antagonize or oppose one another, and they can upset the digestive system, which is already weak in older people.
 It is usually far better to eat a diet extremely high in cooked vegetables, with some animal protein daily and some whole grains, though not wheat.
-This way, a person may not require more supplements to be well nourished.

 VITALITY AND HEALING